The Wedding Banquet: Plot

 The day after his parents arrive, Wai-Tung announces that he and Wei-Wei plan to be married by a Justice of the Peace.
-However, the heartbreak his mother experiences at the courthouse wedding, both at the arrangement and at the discovery of the low social class of Wei-Wei, moves Wai-Tung to make up for the 'disgraceful' wedding by accepting the offer of a magnificent wedding banquet from Mr. Gao's former batman, who now owns a restaurant and reception hall.
+His mother is unable to conceal the heartbreak she experiences at the courthouse wedding and lack of ceremony.
+When General Gao’s former batman, who now owns a restaurant and reception hall, chides Wai-Tung for his thoughtlessness and offers to throw a magnificent wedding banquet, Wai-Tung is moved to make up for the “disgraceful” wedding by accepting the offer.
 After the lavish banquet, a huge party of relatives and friends barges into the bridal suite for an after party and demand that the newlyweds get in bed naked before they will leave.
 This leads to Wei-Wei's pregnancy.
-Simon is extremely upset when he finds out, provoking an argument between the two of them and Wei-Wei, and his relationship with Wai-Tung begins to deteriorate.
+Simon is extremely upset when he finds out, provoking an argument between the three of them; his relationship with Wai-Tung begins to deteriorate.
+Wei-Wei considers having an abortion.

-Mr. Gao suffers another stroke, and in a moment of anger after the fight, Wai-Tung admits the truth to his mother.
+Mr. Gao suffers another stroke, and in a moment of anguish at the hospital, Wai-Tung admits the truth to his mother.
 She is shocked and insists that he not tell his father.
-However, the perceptive Mr. Gao has seen more than he is letting on, and tells Simon that he knows about their relationship and considers Simon his son as well, appreciating the considerable sacrifices he made to be together with Wai-Tung.
-Mr. Gao gives Simon a hongbao, a symbolic admission of their relationship, but has Simon promise not to let on to the others that he knows the truth, saying that without the sham marriage, he'd never have a grandchild.
-While en route to an appointment for an abortion, Wei-Wei decides to keep the baby, and asks Simon to stay together with Wai-Tung and be the baby's father too.
+However, the perceptive Mr. Gao has understood more than he is letting on.
+He tells Simon that he knows about their relationship and considers Simon his son as well, appreciating the considerable sacrifices Simon made to be together with Wai-Tung.
+Mr. Gao gives Simon a hongbao, a symbolic admission of their relationship, but has Simon promise not to let on to the others that he knows the truth; without the sham marriage, he would never have a grandchild.
+While en route to an appointment for an abortion, Wei-Wei decides to keep the baby and asks Simon to stay together with Wai-Tung and be the baby's father too.

-At the airport before the Gaos' flight home, Mr. Gao accepts Simon and warmly shakes his hand and Mrs. Gao bids Wei-Wei a fond farewell before they walk off to board their plane, leaving the unconventional new family to figure themselves out.
+At the airport awaiting the Gaos' flight home, they look at the wedding album photos that reflect the relationships that have developed among them all.
+Mr. Gao warmly shakes Simon’s hand and Mrs. Gao bids Wei-Wei a fond farewell before the Gaos walk off to board their plane.